Doomsday Clock (comics): Publication history

 Doomsday Clock was revealed on May 14, 2017, with a teaser image displaying the Superman logo in the 12 o'clock slot of the clock depicted in Watchmen and the series title in the bold typeface used for Watchmen.

-The story includes many characters, but has a particular focus on Superman and Doctor Manhattan.
+The story includes many characters, but it has a particular focus on Superman and Doctor Manhattan.
 Johns felt like there was an interesting story to be told in DC Rebirth with Doctor Manhattan; he thought there was an interesting dichotomy between Superman—an alien who embodies and is compassionate for humanity—and Doctor Manhattan—a human who has detached himself from humanity.
 This idea led to over six months of debates amongst the creative team about whether or not to intersect the Watchmen universe with the DC Universe.
 He explained that Doomsday Clock was the "most personal and most epic, utterly mind-bending project" that he had worked on in his career.

 Johns also explained that Doomsday Clock is a stand-alone story with no tie-in material.
 However, it "will have an impact on the entire DC Universe.
 It will affect everything moving forward and everything that has come before.
 It will touch the thematic and literal essence of DC."
 So by the time the final issue is released, "the rest of the universe will have caught up to it — and the repercussions of the event will become known."

 Release schedules

 The first issue of Doomsday Clock was released on November 22, 2017, with a planned run of 12 issues.
-The series was originally scheduled to release monthly and end in December 2018, with planned breaks in March and August 2018.
+The series was scheduled to release monthly and end in December 2018, with planned breaks in March and August 2018.
 However, in January 2018, it was announced that the series would take a break in March and April 2018, before releasing again in May 2018 and switching to a bi-monthly schedule, with the series ending in July 2019.
 Issue #8 was pushed back from November 28 to December 5, 2018.
 Issue #9 was pushed back from January 23 to March 6, 2019.
 Issue #10 was pushed back from March 27 to May 29, 2019.
 Issue #11 was pushed back from May 22 to September 4, 2019.
 The twelfth and final issue was published on December 18, 2019.

 Two collected editions of six issues each were released in October 2019 and June 2020.
 A single-volume edition of all 12 issues followed in October 2020.
 An Absolute Edition collecting the full series and extra bonus material was released in October, 2022.